HarrisonWismer/RadialProfile/README.md

 	B) Place a Center Point using the points layer named "Centers" which can be found on the left.
 Place this where you want the center of the Radial Profile circle to be.
 	   Note that this center point does not need to be placed in the center of the ROI defined.

 	**IMPORTANT: ROI's and Center Points must be created in the same order to be properly associated with each other.
-It is recommend to draw 1 ROI and then immediately place its center point or vice versa.
+It is recommended to draw 1 ROI and then immediately place its center point or vice versa.
 A less feasible but still valid approach would be to draw all ROIs and then place all center points in the SAME ORDER the ROIs were added.
 	What CANNOT be done is to create ROI_1, create ROI_2, place ROI_2's center point and then place ROI_1's center point.
 This will associate ROI_2 with ROI_1's center point and vice versa.**